Arthritis is more than just stiff and painful joints; it is a condition.

 - Losing or maintaining a healthy weight

 - Finding supportive shoes and using the proper cane

 - Invest in tools to help open jars and turn door handles

 Sometimes medication is needed to alleviate arthritis swelling and pain.
 Most commonly used is acetaminophen (Tylenol) or ibuprofen (Advil).
 These are conveniently sold without a prescription.
-With any medication use caution and remember to read the labels.
-If you take acetaminophen or ibuprofen on a regular basis you should consult your doctor to be sure you’re consuming the medication safely.
+With any medication, use caution and remember to read the labels.
+If you take acetaminophen or ibuprofen regularly, you should consult your doctor to ensure you’re consuming the medication safely.

-If over the counter medications have stopped providing relief your physicians might prescribe an anti-rheumatic drug.
+If over-the-counter medications have stopped providing relief your physicians might prescribe an anti-rheumatic drug.
 These types of drugs can gradually reduce the damage that arthritis has caused.
-Anti-rheumatic medications can take a while before a patient will feel relief so doctors will prescribe a cortico-steroid such as prednisone.
-Cortico-steroids reduce swelling and pain.
+Anti-rheumatic medications can take a while before a patient feels relief, so doctors will prescribe a corticosteroid such as prednisone.
+Corticosteroids reduce swelling and pain.

-When oral medication is no longer effective your doctor might suggest a cortisone shot, which is delivered directly into the joint.
+When oral medication is no longer effective, your doctor might suggest a cortisone shot delivered directly into the joint.
 Typically, the knee.
-Almost immediately patients can experience pain relief and regain movement.
-In severe cases joint replacement surgery may be required.
+Almost immediately, patients can experience pain relief and regain movement.
+In severe cases, joint replacement surgery may be required.

 Working with your doctor to develop a treatment plan and practicing healthy lifestyle habits will deliver the best results.
-Joint swelling, damage and pain can be managed or even eliminated.
-Arthritis affects everyone differently and finding what works best for you will take practice.
+Joint swelling, damage, and pain can be managed or even eliminated.
+Arthritis affects everyone differently; finding what works best for you will take practice.

 Share your experience with family and friends.
 Arthritis shouldn’t take away the things your love.
 You can still have an active and social life while managing arthritis.

 At Alvita Care, we strive to provide the most excellent home care services in NYC, Long Island, New Jersey, and Westchester County.
 For more information, contact us or call at 212-273-0490.